chris22smith/chris22smith.github.io/src/blog/monitoring-your-marketing-with-unique-urls.md

 Using <a title="Google Analytics" href="https://www.google.com/analytics" target="_blank">Google Analytics</a> or a similar web stats package you can see how many people are visiting a particular page or downloading a particular document on your website.

-When you're creating a new <a title="Online Marketing Campaign" href="https://www.chris-smith-web.com/?page_id=11" target="_self">online marketing campaign</a> it's useful for you to be clear on what <a title="Web Traffic" href="https://www.chris-smith-web.com/?page_id=11" target="_self">web traffic</a> has been generated from a specific activity rather than just look at your overall traffic.
+When you're creating a new online marketing campaign it's useful for you to be clear on what web traffic has been generated from a specific activity rather than just look at your overall traffic.

 For example, if you were promoting a particular event you might place a link on your website's home page, run an ad on <a title="Facebook" href="https://www.facebook.com" target="_blank">Facebook</a> and do an email to your contacts.
 It would be very useful to know the effectiveness of each of these activities.